a map of australia with the australian flag on the right, and two wind turbines on the left side

 However, if you want to do your part to pitch in, you may be wondering what is the best small wind turbine to buy on the land down under.

 This article explores five of the best options for small wind turbines you can buy in Australia.
-So let’s get into it!

 Best Overall Small Wind Turbine: Eco Whisper Turbine

-The best small wind turbine to buy in Australia is the Eco Whisper Turbine.
 The Eco Whisper has 30 blades, making it virtually silent while also increasing efficiency up to 30% more than other three-bladed turbines.
-The turbine also works well in both rural and residential areas.

 Launched in 2011 by Renewable Energy Solutions Australia, the Eco Whisper Turbine boasts of being the world’s first silent wind turbine.
-With 30 blades in a cowl or ring formation, the rotation of the turbine is relatively quiet.
-In addition, homeowners can use it in a variety of applications.

 Closeup on the engine of the Eco Whisper Turbine with blue sky in back